Pretty Good Phone Privacy: Analysis

 \subsection{Simulation configuration}

 \textit{\acrshort{enb} dataset.} We select Los Angeles County, California as the region for our simulation, which provides a mix of both highly urban areas as well as rural areas.
 For \acrshort{enb} location information, we use OpenCellID~\cite{opencellid}, an open database that includes tower locations and carrier information.
-To simplify the simulation, we select \acrshort{enb}s from the database that are listed as providing LTE from AT\&T, the provider with the most \acrshort{enb}s (22,437) in the region.
+To simplify the simulation, we select base stations from the database that are listed as providing LTE from AT\&T, the provider with the most LTE eNodeBs (22,437) in the region.
+We use LTE eNodeBs as the number of \acrshort{enb}s deployed remains small.

 Given their geographic coordinates, we estimate coverage areas for every \acrshort{enb} using a Voronoi diagram.
 During the simulation, a \acrshort{ue} is assigned to the \acrshort{enb} that corresponds to the region the \acrshort{ue} is located within.
 While such discretization is not likely in reality as \acrshort{ue}s remain associated with an \acrshort{enb} based on received signal strength, this technique provides us with a tractable mobility simulation.
 A partial map of the simulation region is shown in Figure~\ref{fig:map}.
 ENodeB regions are shaded based on the tracking area value in the OpenCellID database.